adwyze/blog/src/posts/our-new-identity-clarisights/index.md

 we have been hard at work and we are finally ready to launch.

 While it’s hard to remain objective we are incredibly proud of what we built and we can’t wait to share it with you.
-We are calling it Granular.
+We are calling it Clarisights.

 The success of Coda and Airtable tells us that strong incumbents can be challenged and they have been a great source of inspiration for us.